squid808/maikdocs/docs/piping.md

 # Fail CI if docs are out of date
 maikdocs update --whatif
 if [ $? -ne 0 ]; then
-    echo "❌ Documentation is out of date!" echo "Run 'maikdocs update' and commit the changes." exit 1 fi
+    echo "Documentation is out of date!"
+    echo "Run 'maikdocs update' and commit the changes." exit 1 fi

-echo "✅ Documentation is up to date"
+echo "Documentation is up to date"
 ```

 ---